TheStig294/ttt-tweaks-and-fixes/README.md

 ttt_tweaks_pickup_prompt 1                          // Whether a 'Press E to pickup' prompt appears when looking closely at a weapon that can be picked up in that way

 ttt_tweaks_deathcam_thirdperson 1                   // Whether your camera views your body in third-person rather than first-person on dying

+ttt_tweaks_dead_ringer_original_behaviour 1         // Whether the TTT2 version of the dead ringer should act like the original version by default
 ```

 ## Steam Workshop Link